Conference Programme

 Jonathan A.K.
 Cave

 Jonathan Cave is an Associate at GNKS Consult, where he works on a wide range of ICT-related projects for European and International clients.
-He is also a member of the Economics Department at the University of Warwick, co-chair of the Digital Ethics Research Group (and TREx reviewer) at the Alan Turing Institute and a former Economist Member of the UK’s Regulatory Policy Committee.
+He is also a member of the Economics Department at the University of Warwick, Emeritus Chair of the Data Ethics Group (and TREx reviewer) at the Alan Turing Institute and a former Economist Member of the UK’s Regulatory Policy Committee.
 He has long experience in research and policy on e-government, data analytics and machine learning, better regulation, the economics of privacy; the Internet of Things; high-speed and computerised financial trading; regulatory assessment and reform; sustainable development and related topics with the UK government, the European Commission and the European Parliament.
 He is also game theory editor of the Journal of Cybersecurity and a senior advisor to the Cyber Civilisation Research Centre.

 Session 8 : Information - PODIUM DEBATE